Now accepting students for winter 2017. Classes start Jan. 9.

 Advantages of an Oregon State University online degree

 - All classes are developed by OSU's renowned faculty, who are known worldwide for their research, expertise and innovation in the natural resources and science fields.

 - Oregon State is regionally accredited by the Northwest Commission on Colleges and Universities.

-- OSU's College of Forestry, which offers this online program, is recognized as a world-class leader in the industry, ranking eighth in a new international survey of more than 3,000 universities.
+- OSU's College of Forestry, which offers this online program, is recognized as a world-class leader in the industry, ranking 14th in a new international survey of more than 3,000 universities.